 A Rare Sight At Brigham Young University As Students Protest The Honor Code Office

-Sponsored by the Church of Jesus Christ of Latter-day Saints, Brigham Young University is known for its adherence to Mormon church teachings and for its strict honor code, which regulates everything from beards to premarital sex.
+Sponsored by the Church of Jesus Christ of Latter-day Saints, Brigham Young University is known for its adherence to church teachings and for its strict Honor Code, which regulates everything from beards to premarital sex.
 Student protest is uncommon.

-But last Friday, 300 gathered at the school's flagship campus to question its Honor Code Office, chanting "God forgives me, why can't you?"
+But last Friday, 300 gathered at the school's flagship campus to question its Honor Code Office, chanting, "God forgives me, why can't you?"

 Students allege that the university is mistreating victims of sexual assault and harassment, especially women and LGBTQ students.

-They say the administration has used the code against victims and some claim they've been punished for reporting their own sexual assaults.
+They say the administration has used the code against victims, and some say they have been punished for reporting their own sexual assaults.

-As a result of earlier student concern in 2016, the the university separated the Honor Code office from the Title IX office, which ensures women's equal treatment on campus.
+As a result of earlier student concerns in 2016, the university separated the Honor Code Office from the Title IX Office, which ensures women's equal treatment on campus.

 Students also allege administrators have created a climate of snitching and tattling.
 They say officials hand out severe consequences for minor infractions, leaving students who need support to improve their lives feeling dejected and alone.

 Among those leading the recent protest was freshman Grant Frazier, who says he wants less punishment and more compassion.

-"The honor code, as many of you may know was made by students for students.
-So, it needs to be reformed by students," Frazier shouted as he revved up demonstrators.
+"The Honor Code, as many of you may know, was made by students for students.
+So it needs to be reformed by students," Frazier shouted as he revved up demonstrators.

-Sidney Draughon, a BYU alumna who started the widely-read Instagram account Honor Code Stories after her own experiences with the code, flew in from New York for the event.
+Sidney Draughon, a BYU alumna who started the widely read Instagram account Honor Code Stories after her own experiences with the code, flew in from New York for the event.

-Draughon, a 2018 graduate who now works in finance, claims she was called into the Honor Code Office at the end of her freshman year for an old photo and a tweet from high school.
-She was called in a second time during her senior year on another allegation, which delayed her diploma.
+Draughon, a 2018 graduate who now works in finance, says she was called into the Honor Code Office at the end of her freshman year for an old photo and a tweet from high school.
+She was called in a second time during her senior year over another allegation, which delayed her diploma.

 Standing on a table between the law library and the student center, she told students their concerns matter.